How To Choose The Right Networking Events

 They could become clients or can introduce you to potential clients.
 You may just want to promote your services so that others spread the word about what you've got to offer.

 You may want to meet like-minded people to have a support network.
 Whether you're a sole trader or a business leader, it can be lonely at the top, so having business friends is important.
-(See last week's blog post for details on this subject).
+(See this blog post for details on this subject).

 You may want to learn something new